 Create accessible forms

-To make sure that people completing your typeform have an accessible respondent experience, use the Copy link button to share it, like below:
+To make sure that people completing your form have an accessible respondent experience, share your form with a link.
+Use the Copy link button from the Share panel to share it, like below.

 Use an accessible theme